What are the regulatory requirements for submitting Investigational New Drug (IND) safety reports?

 After a study has been terminated, must a JHM PI submit IND Safety Reports to the JHM IRB?

-No. Do not submit IND Safety Reports received after a study has terminated.
+No. Investigators do not submit IND Safety Reports received after a study has terminated.

 The attached IND Safety Report Flow Chart outlines the reporting options explained above.